 The poverty gap ratio for the elderly in Canada varies much less than its respective poverty rate, exhibting only a slight downward trend.
 In 1981, the poverty gap ratio for the elderly was 0.19 with the LIM and 0.22 with the LICO (Chart 4).
-Both measures decreased to 0.14 in 1995 but the LICO began to increase at a faster rate than the LIM.
-In 2009, the LIM elderly poverty gap ratio was 0.16 for Canada.
-This is 0.03 points lower than the poverty gap ratio of 0.19 given by the LICO for Canada in 2009.
-The poverty gap ratio for the elderly therefore decreased 16.2 per cent under the LIM and 13.3 per cent under the LICO.
+Both measures decreased to 0.14 in 1995 but the LICO then began to increase at a faster rate than the LIM.
+In 2011, the LIM elderly poverty gap ratio was 0.15 for Canada.
+This is 0.03 points lower than the poverty gap ratio of 0.18 given by the LICO for Canada in 2011.
+Over the 1981-2011 period, the poverty gap ratio for the elderly decreased 19.4 per cent under the LIM and 18.1 per cent under the LICO.

-Chart 4: Elderly After-Tax Average Poverty Gap Ratio, per cent, Canada, 1981-2009
+Chart 4: Elderly After-Tax Average Poverty Gap Ratio, per cent, Canada, 1981-2011

-Note: Elder refers to persons aged 65 and older.
+Note: Elderly refers to persons aged 65 and older.
+Source: CANSIM Table 202-0802

 As noted earlier, the indicator used in the IEWB is poverty intensity.
 Whereas for the overall population there was not much of a trend in the poverty gap, there was a downward trend in the poverty gap for the elderly.
 For this reason, the decrease in poverty intensity was larger than the decrease in the poverty rate for both the LICO and the LIM.
-Under the LIM, the elderly poverty intensity in 1981 was 7.3 and decreased 52.8 per cent to 3.5 in 2009 (Table 2).
-Under the LICO, the elderly poverty intensity in 1981 was 8.8 and decreased a staggering 78.5 per cent to 1.9 in 2010.
+Under the LIM, the elderly poverty intensity in 1981 was 7.3 and decreased 52.6 per cent to 3.5 in 2011 (Table 2).
+Under the LICO, the elderly poverty intensity in 1981 was 8.8 and decreased a staggering 79.7 per cent to 1.8 in 2011.
 It is therefore clear that the IEWB will register progress in economic security for this segment of the population under both the LICO and the LIM; however, the LICO shows greater improvement.